A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

 Navigation Help

-A navigation system provides you with step-by-step directions to help you reach your destination.
-This can be especially useful when driving in unfamiliar areas.
+Navigation systems provide step-by-step directions to help you reach your destination, which can be especially helpful when driving in unfamiliar areas.

-• Avoid programming navigation while driving unless for an emergency, and
+• Avoid programming navigation while driving unless necessary, and

-• Practice using voice commands and touch screen features to become more comfortable with the system before hitting the road.
+• Practice using voice commands and touchscreen features before hitting the road to become more comfortable with the system.